 The Rohrbach Campground is available for organized youth groups (such as scouts and school groups) only.
 For more information and to make a reservation, please visit Recreation.gov.
 Ten sites are available with advance reservation.
 Each campsite offers a fire ring and picnic tables and space to accommodate a maximum of 30 people.
 Outdoor restrooms are available at the campground and indoor facilities are located at the Antietam National Cemetery and the Visitor Center.
 A water spigot is available at the visitor center - please provide your own water containers.
 When the temperature is above freezing, the rangers also provide a water buffalo on-site at the campground.

 Please Note: Scout and organized youth groups only.
-Family and individual camping is not available at Antietam Battlefield, but you can download this list of public campgrounds in the area that are open to family and individual camping, pdf, 12KB.
+Family and individual camping is not available at Antietam Battlefield, but you can visit this list of public campgrounds in the area that are open to family and individual camping.